SWAT: Spatial Structure Within and Among Tokens: Related Work

-\paragraph{Structure with token-based models:} Some prior work in token-based models have explored the use of structure, using hybrid architectures of convolutions.
-A CNN-stem is used before tokenization to extract local structure before token mixing in \cite{xiao2021early}.
-Bottleneck Transformers replace a few convolutional layers in a CNN with MHSA \cite{srinivas2021bottleneck} to model pairwise attention.
-Convolutions have been used for inter-token relationship modeling in Conformer \cite{peng2021conformer} and CvT \cite{wu2021cvt}.
-Soft inductive biases introduced in ConViT \cite{d2021convit} try to preserve structure similar to convolutions.
-A structure-based grouping method is proposed in T2T-ViT \cite{yuan2021tokens}.
-With a complementary motivation to ours, TNT \cite{han2021transformer} and NesT \cite{zhang2021aggregating} both consider a sub-token structure within tokens, but introduce additional tokens and become heavier with extra processing.
-CeiT \cite{yuan2021incorporating} is closely-related to our proposed channel mixing with token structure.
-Here, 2D depthwise convolution is inserted between MLPs in channel mixing, to look at a local neighborhood among tokens.
-However, CeiT does not preserve any structure \textit{within tokens} explicitly, nor make use of such. \ch{In other words, prior work \cite{yuan2021incorporating} has exploited structure \textit{among tokens} in some capacity, but not structure \textit{within tokens}.
-To our knowledge, this is the first work to preserve structure within tokens, not introducing additional tokens or processing, i.e., with a minimal change in footprint.}
+\paragraph{Structure with token-based models:} Some prior work in token-based models have explored structure, using hybrid architectures with convolutions \cite{xiao2021early,peng2021conformer,d2021convit}.
+A structure-based grouping method is proposed in T2T-ViT \mbox{\cite{yuan2021tokens}}.
+With a complementary motivation to ours, TNT \cite{han2021transformer} and NesT \cite{zhang2021aggregating} both consider a sub-token structure within tokens, but introduce additional tokens and become heavier with extra processing. \cite{yuan2021incorporating} has similarities with our channel mixing with token structure.
+Models such as ConvMixer \cite{trockman2022patches}, ConvNeXt \cite{liu2022convnet} and VAN \cite{guo2022van} also consider a convolutional design as ours (w/ Pointwise Conv and Depthwise Conv).
+However, they only consider structure \textit{among} tokens, not structure \textit{within} tokens.
+To our knowledge, this is the first work to preserve structure within tokens, without extra tokens or processing, i.e., with a minimal change in footprint.